 Knowing that dogs react to what’s on the TV, some companies have gone all out to create dog-friendly TV entertainment.

 Dog food brand BAKERS® created a dog-friendly commercial in an attempt to sell the food directly to the consumer and not the dog owner.
-The 60-second commercial shows a group of dogs stealing a BAKERS® delivery truck, and also includes a high-pitched sound and barking dogs to catch dogs' attention.
-Watch the commercial from 2011 below.
+The 60-second commercial shows a group of dogs stealing a BAKERS® delivery truck, and also includes a high-pitched sound and barking dogs to catch dogs’ attention.